Derval, p.314.

 DERVAL, or DERVILLE, a regularly built, prosperous, manufacturing village, on Irvine water, at the southern verge of the parish of Loudon, Ayrshire.
 It is 9 miles east of Kilmarnock, on the road between that town and Strathaven.
 In 1811, it contained about 400 inhabitants; in 1836, 150 houses, and 1,160 inhabitants.
 The lands of Derval anciently belonged to the Knights Templars, and were independent of tenure, not even holding of the Crown.

-One thought on “Derval, p.314.
+2 thoughts on “Derval, p.314.

 Leave a Reply